 The Master of Laws in Medical Ethics and Law curriculum confronts basic topics in medical law and ethics, encompassing concerns of growing importance in the health professions, law and business—ranging from consent to confidentiality, from research best practices to ethics at the end of life and from best practice standards to the nuances of medical negligence.
 In an ever-evolving global community, this curriculum offers lawyers, social scientists, policymakers and healthcare professionals a guide to the fundamental ethical, legal and social issues influencing the delivery of healthcare.

 Students are required to complete a minimum of 72 credits, and are permitted to take up to 78 credits.
-Each candidate is required to complete an introductory course, a Capstone Experience dissertation/practicum, four compulsory Core Courses, one law elective and at least one non-law elective from the list of approved courses.
+Each candidate is required to complete an introductory course, a Capstone Experience dissertation/practicum, four compulsory Core Courses, at least one law elective and at least one non-law elective from the list of approved courses.
 For the non-law electives, students may choose from the list of approved courses from the Department of Social Work and Social Administration and the School of Public Health.
 Courses from the Department of Social Work and Social Administration and the School of Public Health are six-credit and three-credit courses respectively.
 In exceptional circumstances, students may seek approval from the Programme Director to enroll only in law electives.
 Such exceptional circumstances include, for instance, students who have a specific background in or have otherwise received professional training in the topics covered by our non-law electives.

 (Each of the courses listed below carries 9 credits unless otherwise stated.)